 - Recordkeeping: Keep detailed records of your income, expenses and invoices throughout the year.
 This will help you accurately calculate your tax liability when tax season rolls around.

 - Complete your Self Assessment tax returns: Each tax year, you’ll need to complete a Self Assessment tax return, reporting your earnings and expenses.
 You’ll need to know your UTR to fill this tax return out.
+If it's the first Self Assessment you're completing, we recommend you checking out our guide on completing your tax return for the first time.

 - File your Self Assessment tax returns on time: Make sure to submit your Self Assessment tax return by the deadline to avoid penalties.